xinzhan/core-services.en/help/interface/attributes/crs_data_file.md

   </tr>
   <tr>
    <td colname="col1"> <p>Customer ID column </p> </td>
    <td colname="col2"> <p> The first column must be a unique customer ID.
 The ID used should correspond to the ID that is being passed to the Experience Cloud ID Service. </p> <p>For Analytics, the ID being stored in a prop or eVar. </p> <p>For Target, the setCustomerID value.
-(See <a href="../core_services/core_services.md#section_AD473A6A21C1446498E700363F9A8437" format="dita" scope="local"> Analytics &amp;amp; Target - synching the customer ID </a>) </p> <p> This customer ID is the unique identifier your CRM uses for each person in your database.
+(See <a href="../core_services/core_services.md#section_AD473A6A21C1446498E700363F9A8437" format="dita" scope="local"> Analytics &amp; Target - synching the customer ID </a>) </p> <p> This customer ID is the unique identifier your CRM uses for each person in your database.
 The remaining columns are attributes that come from your CRM.
 You will choose how many attributes to upload. </p> <p>Friendly, readable names are recommended for the column headings, but not required.
 When you validate the schema after upload, you can map friendly names to the uploaded rows and columns. </p> <p> <b>About Customer IDs</b> </p> <p>Typically, an enterprise uses a customer ID from a CRM system.
 This ID is set using the <span class="codeph"> setCustomerIDs </span> call when a person logs in.
 This ID is also used as the key in the CRM file that is uploaded to the Experience Cloud.
 An <a href="../attributes/t_crs_usecase.md#task_09DAC0F2B76141E491721C1E679AABC8" format="dita" scope="local"> Alias ID </a> is a friendly name for a data store in Audience Manager, where the alias data is stored.
 The system sends aliases to this data store (via setCustomerIDs).
 The CRM file is applied to the data in that data store. </p> <p>For <span class="codeph"> setCustomerIDs </span> information, see <a href="https://marketing.adobe.com/resources/help/en_US/mcvid/?f=mcvid_customer_ids" format="https" scope="external"> Customer IDs and Authentication States </a>. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Subsequent headers and columns </p> </td>